Warhol Artwork by Decade

 Home ▸ All Artworks ▸ Warhol Artwork by Decade

-Browse Warhol artwork by decade and follow how Andy Warhol’s visual language evolved over time.
-Each period of his career marks a clear shift in style, focus, and technique.
-In the 1960s, he introduces his breakthrough Pop images.
-By the 1970s, he turns toward experimentation with portraiture and serial imagery.
-Then, in the 1980s, Warhol embraces bolder color, commercial references, and large-scale presentation.
+Browse Warhol artwork by decade to trace how Andy Warhol’s visual language evolved over time.
+Each phase of his career marks a distinct shift in style, subject matter, and technique.
+In the 1960s, Warhol introduced his breakthrough Pop imagery, transforming everyday products and media icons into art.
+During the 1970s, he moved toward commissioned projects, still life experimentation, portraiture, serial imagery, and alternative approaches to surface and repetition.
+By the 1980s, Warhol embraced bolder color, heightened commercial references, and large-scale presentation, producing some of his most polished and ambitious works.

-At Revolver Gallery, we collect and present Warhol artwork by decade to make these changes easy to see.
-By placing prints and paintings within their historical moment, the evolution becomes clearer.
-As a result, exploring Warhol artwork by decade offers deeper insight into how his ideas matured, responded to culture, and reshaped modern art.
+At Revolver Gallery, we organize and present Warhol artwork by decade to make these transitions easier to see.
+Placing prints, paintings, and unique works within their historical context highlights how Warhol responded to cultural change, new technologies, and shifts in his own artistic priorities.
+As a result, exploring Warhol artwork by decade offers a clearer understanding of how his ideas developed over time—and how each period contributed to reshaping modern art.

 In the 1960s, Andy Warhol started the Pop Art revolution.
 At this stage, he experimented with screenprinting, self-portraits, and ordinary symbols.
 Soon after, Campbell’s Soup Cans and Marilyn Monroe emerged.
 As a result, the decade produced some of Warhol’s most iconic work.

-In the 1970s, Warhol shifted his focus toward celebrity portraiture and commissioned projects.
+In the 1970s, Warhol shifted his focus toward celebrity portraiture, still life experimentation, and commissioned projects.
 During this period, he explored his entrepreneurial side through ventures like Interview magazine.
 At the same time, he created portraits of Mick Jagger, Muhammad Ali, and other cultural figures.

 By the 1980s, Warhol’s global influence reached its peak.
 During these years, he produced some of his most striking and valuable works.
 In collaboration with master printer Rupert Jasen Smith and under the guidance of gallerist Ronald Feldman, Warhol refined a bold, highly polished visual language.